angelllopez/angelllopez/README.md

 ### Web Development Project:
 #### [mySunPower](https://github.com/angelllopez/mySolarPower)
-- The project is an ASP.NET Core 7 Web API project that uses the latest features and best practices of the framework.
+- The project is an ASP.NET Core 7 Web API app that uses the latest features and best practices of the framework.
 - The project's main goal is to provide a secure and reliable way of sharing the historical energy production data of my home Sun Power's Equinox 11.90 kW system with authorized client applications.
 - The historical data spans from the date when the system was activated until the most recent Sun Power's Monthly Performance Report, which is updated every month.
 - The project exposes a RESTful API that supports CRUD operations on the historical data, as well as authentication and authorization mechanisms based on OAuth 2.0 and OpenID Connect standards. (future implementation)